ffrgb/meshviewer/README.md

     npm install bower grunt-cli
     node_modules/.bin/bower install

+# Building

+Just run the following command from the meshviewer directory:

+    node_modules/.bin/grunt

+This will generate `build/` containing all required files.

 # Configure

-Copy `config.js.example` to `config.js` and change it to match your community.
+Copy `config.json.example` to `build/config.json` and change it to match your community.

 ## dataPath (string)